JetBrains/kotlin-web-site/docs/topics/kapt.md

 ```

 You can dump this report into a file with the plugin option [`-Kapt-dump-processor-timings` (`org.jetbrains.kotlin.kapt3:dumpProcessorTimings`)](https://github.com/JetBrains/kotlin/pull/4280).
-The following command will run kapt and dump the statistics to the file `ap-perf-report.file`:
+The following command will run kapt and dump the statistics to the `ap-perf-report.file` file:

 ```kotlin
 kotlinc -cp $MY_CLASSPATH \